Purpose of the equipment

-- The equipment can be used by WBS staff or WBS students but the department that made the booking will be held responsible should the equipment be damaged or lost.
+- The equipment can be used by WBS staff or WBS students but the department that made the booking will be held responsible.

 Although we have a range of laptops available we are not able to create ad-hoc 'computing labs'.
 If you have a need for a room with multiple computers please book one of the specially-equipped computing labs in WBS or on central campus.

 The following equipment can be booked in advance (see below for procedure):

 - Tablet PC (more information x 1)

 - Portable data projectors (more information x2 )

 - Dictaphone / voice recorder (more information x 3)